 OEFC has agreed to provide OPG financing for new generation project development in the form of 10-year notes on commercial terms and conditions.
-These agreements provide for up to \$1 billion in loans for the Niagara Tunnel project, up to \$400 million for OPG's interest in the Portlands Energy Centre and up to \$50 million for the Lac Seul project.

-Under these agreements, during the year ended March 31, 2008, \$70 million was advanced for the Niagara Tunnel project and \$155 million for the Portlands Energy Centre.
+These agreements provide for up to \$1 billion in loans for the Niagara Tunnel project, up to \$400 million for OPG's interest in the Portlands Energy Centre, and up to \$50 million for the Lac Seul project.
+Under these agreements, \$370 million has been advanced for the Niagara Tunnel project, \$315 million for the Portlands Energy Centre, and \$20 million for the Lac Seul project.